on-slm/alice-in-wonder-data-land/README.md

 ## Technologies?

 * Game engine?
 Phaser enough?
 Something advanced?
-TODO research
+TODO research: best 3D - babylonjs, three.js - good 3D but primarily not for games but capable of - viz medal of honor; pixi - only webgl, not games but great; ImpactJS - old; GameMaker - not OS, mainly editor than game engine/language, just shit; Playcanvas - 3d, good features, but I don't like it's not prima facie os; Gdevelop - only drag and drop editor, no programming, only 2d
 * RStudio Server - TODO research, jak/v jake podobe z nej jdou ziskavat data, jake to ma API
 * R - for computing math/data utilized then in educational math quizzes